Seeed-Studio/wiki-documents/docs/Edge/reComputer/JetPack™_OS_Installation/reComputer_J4012_Flash_Jetpack.md

 <div align="center"><img width ="700" src="https://files.seeedstudio.com/wiki/reComputer-J4012/2.png"/></div>

-**Step 3.** Under the command line window of the host computer, enter the command `lsusb`.
-When the returned content has the `ID 0955:7323 NVidia Corp.` in it, it means that the reComputer is in the force recovery mode and we can proceed to the subsequent operations.
+**Step 3.** On the Linux host PC, open a Terminal window and enter the command `lsusb`.
+If the returned content has one of the following outputs according to the Jetson SoM you use, then the board is in force recovery mode.

+- For Orin NX 16GB: **0955:7323 NVidia Corp**
+- For Orin NX 8GB: **0955:7423 NVidia Corp**
+- For Orin Nano 8GB: **0955:7523 NVidia Corp**
+- For Orin Nano 4GB: **0955:7623 NVidia Corp**

+The below image is for Orin NX 16GB

 <div align="center"><img width ="700" src="https://files.seeedstudio.com/wiki/reComputer-J4012/3.png"/></div>